Jimmy Webb: Large-scale projects, 1982–1992

 In 1986, Webb produced a cantata, The Animals' Christmas, with Art Garfunkel, Amy Grant, and the London Symphony Orchestra.
 The cantata tells the Christmas story from the perspective of animals.

 In 1987, Webb produced the soundtrack for the film The Hanoi Hilton.
 That same year, he reunited with Campbell for the album Still Within the Sound of My Voice, for which he wrote the title song.
 They followed this up in 1988 with an album composed almost entirely of Jimmy Webb songs, Light Years.
 The album included the title song, as well as "Lightning in a Bottle", "If These Walls Could Speak" (which was also recorded by Amy Grant that year) and "Our Movie".
 Two songs from 1982's Seven Brides for Seven Brothers also appear on the album.
-The record also included the songs "Other People's Lives", "Wasn't There A Moment", "I Don't Know How To Love You Anymore", and "Is There Love After You".
-Several of these songs later ended up on Webb solo albums.

 In 1992, Webb completed a musical called Instant Intimacy, which he developed with the Tennessee Repertory Theatre.
 The musical contained new songs that he and others would later record, including "What Does a Woman See in a Man", "I Don't Know How to Love You Anymore", and "Is There Love After You".
 That same year, Webb performed live at the club Cinegrill, performing "What Does a Woman See in a Man" and introducing several additional new songs, including "Sandy Cove" and an old folk hymn, "I Will Arise".